aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 });
 ```

-### Worker Fleet Subnet Placement
+### Worker Instance Fleet Subnet Placement

-We highly recommend creating dedicated subnets for the Worker Fleets in your farm as it is considered best practice and is especially important if you are using
+We highly recommend creating dedicated subnets for the Worker Instance Fleets in your farm as it is considered best practice and is especially important if you are using
 Deadline Secrets Management (see [Deadline Secrets Management Considerations](#using-dedicated-subnets-for-deadline-components)).

 The following example creates a dedicated subnet group for a `WorkerInstanceFleet`: